 2×161+15×160=32+15=47

-For example 2

 Hexadecimal is widely used in computer programming and digital electronics because it provides a more compact representation of binary numbers.
 Each hexadecimal digit corresponds to four binary digits (bits), making it easier to read and write large binary values.

 Conversion between number systems

 Conversion between number systems is an essential skill in mathematics and computer science, enabling the translation of values from one base to another.
 Understanding how to perform these conversions is crucial for various applications, including programming, digital circuit design, and data representation.
-Below, we explore how to convert numbers between decimal, binary, octal, and hexadecimal systems.
+In this section, we explore how to convert numbers between decimal, binary, octal, and hexadecimal systems.

 Decimal to binary conversion